-- While the flour is cooling, in a separate bowl, add powdered jaggery, oats, honey, butter and dates.
+- While the flour is cooling, in a separate bowl, add powdered wheat flour, jaggery, oats, baking powder, and butter.
 Mix these well and add the ragi flour to the mix once cooled.

-- Knead this dough till it is fine and all the air gaps are gone.
-Wrap the dough in cling wrap and place it in the refrigerator for half an hour.
+- Add 1 tbs of milk and start kneading the dough.
+Wrap the dough in cling wrap and keep it in the refrigerator for half an hour.